-Evaluation Evaluation Indicator Categories Research Questions Method Frequency Service Equity Is the program serving the appropriate demographics of persons in need of workforce development support in the region?
-Data Assessment Annually Bervice Equity rissessment Ť T Are clients satisfied with each step of Ongoing/Post- Process Satisfaction the program from referral to follow-up?
-Client Survey Program Staff and Are there parts of the process that are Customer Process Improvement challenging/should be improved?
-Survey Bi-Annual Is each step of the process being Date implemented as intended (time- Data Process Implementation standards, quality standards)?
-Assessment Quarterly
+Indicator Categories Research Questions Evaluation Method Evaluation Frequency Service Equity Is the program serving the appropriate demographics of persons in need of workforce development support in the region?
+Data Assessment Annually Process Satisfaction Are clients satisfied with each step of the program from referral to follow-up?
+Client Survey Ongoing/Post- Program Process Improvement Are there parts of the process that are challenging/should be improved?
+Staff and Customer Survey Bi-Annual Process Implementation Is each step of the process being implemented as intended (timestandards, quality standards)?
+Data Assessment Quarterly

 Evaluation Evaluation

 Indicator Categories Research Questions Method Frequency

 What % of training participants by

 Training Completion category (DW, adult, youth) complete Data

 Rate their training programs?
 Assessment Annually

-What is the average amount of time it -
+What is the average amount of time it

 takes a client type (DW, adult, youth) to

 go through the program from entry to Data

 Length of Service Time exit?
 Assessment Annually

-What percentage of clients served •
+What percentage of clients served

 successfully make it through to job

 placement?
 For those that did not

 successfully make it through to job Data

 Attrition Rate placement, why?
 Assessment Annually

 How many clients are being reserviced?

 What circumstances/reasons brought Data

 Reservice Rate them back to WorkSource?
 Assessment Annually